 The BACP's Ask Kathleen service provides confidential guidance and support for clients undergoing or considering counselling, and can be accessed via email or over the phone.
 On the Ask Kathleen webpage, you can find frequently asked questions about counselling, such as what to look for in a counsellor, or what to do if you have concerns or would like to lodge a complaint about your counsellor.

 I hold a Level 4 Diploma in Counselling Skills, awarded by the AIM Awards, which is a national awarding organisation.
 I also have a First Class degree from Warwick University and an MPhil from the University of Cambridge.

-Beyond my formal counselling qualifications, I have undertaken additional counselling courses on topics such as eating disorders, anxiety and depression, Existentialist therapy, and self-harm and suicide.
+Beyond my formal counselling qualifications, I have undertaken additional counselling courses on topics including: eating disorders, anxiety and depression, Existentialist therapy, self-harm and suicide, and online counselling.
 I am a registered member of the BACP.